marberi/100days/README.md

 on calculalation stability.
 Also an interesting example from a linked Halid talk on how to speedup a naive convolution in C++ with a factor of 11x.
 It got me thinking on my own code.

+# Day 3 [2019-01-21]
+Half the way into video 2.
+Nothing terrible exciting, but learned that scikit learn had functionality for fetching newsgroups and creating the vectors.